wultra/docucheck/docs/Configuration-File.md

 The `Config.Repository` defines the source of documentation for one particular repository.
 Following elements are available:

-- `provider`, optional string, defines of sources provider.
+- `provider`, optional string, defines the sources provider.
 Following constants are available:
   - `github`, is default and applied if no string is specified.
   - `gitlab`
 - `remote`, required string, defines identifier or URL of remote git repository to acquire sources.